-If there’s one thing in my life I put a lot of effort into, it’s my hair and I like to keep it in as good condition as possible (while still bleaching it and rocking as bright colours as possible).
+If there’s one thing in my life I put a lot of effort into, it’s my hair.
+I like to keep it in as good condition as possible (while still bleaching it and rocking as bright colours as possible).
 Therefore, when a product comes out promising to repair damage from bleaching, dyeing, heat, and styling, I have to get on it.
 Knight & Wilson recently sent me their new PurePlex treatment* to try out on my hair and, not to spoil anything, but I think it’s going to change my life.

 A little bit on the history of my hair